ETspielberg/alma-connector/README.md

 * the 'files' configuration, defining the mandatory `ub.statistics.data.dir`property holding the information about the central data directory to store the sap files.
 * the 'client' configuration, holding several optional properties for the interaction within the Lib-Intel-platform.
 * the 'alma' configuration, holding the keys for the alma API.
 These should either be supplied in an encrypted properties file or by defining the environment variables.
-The variables have the form alma.api.XXX.key, where the XXX are 'acq' for the acquisition API, 'user' for the user API
+The variables have the form `alma.api.XXX.key`, where the XXX are 'acq' for the acquisition API, 'user' for the user API

 ## Endpoints